 Folder Module - Sharing a Directory of Course Files

-The Folder module makes it very easy for instructors to share files with their learners, since multiple files can be uploaded at one time, giving learners easy access to all of them.
-When a Folder is embedded on the main course page and the contents arranged sequentially, the contents can be seamlessly integrated into the course content.
-Thumbnails (small images of a file) are also used to display the folder contents.
-Many files can be embedded in a relatively small area on the course home page, minimizing the amount of scrolling on this page.
-In addition, by using multiple Folder modules on a course home page or sub-folders in a Folder module, multiple files can be grouped together logically.
+The Folder module makes it easy for instructors to share files with learners, as multiple files can be uploaded at once, providing convenient access.
+When a Folder is embedded on the main course page and the contents are arranged sequentially, they can be seamlessly integrated into the course content.
+Thumbnails (small preview images of files) are used to display folder contents.
+Many files can be embedded in a relatively small area on the course homepage, minimizing scrolling.
+In addition, using multiple Folder modules on a course homepage or subfolders within a Folder allows files to be grouped logically.

-Although there are options for where a Folder will be displayed, i.e. embedded on the course home page or on a separate page, there are no options available for how the contents of the folders will be displayed.
-Typically these items are downloaded to the learner's computer and then opened by the default application associated with that file type.
-The disadvantage of this is that the instructor is not able to manage the learner-course interface.
-However, the Activity reports do track learner access of individual files within a directory.
+Although there are options for where a Folder will be displayed (i.e., embedded on the course homepage or on a separate page), there are no options for how the folder contents will be displayed.
+Typically, these items are downloaded to the learner's computer and opened using the default application associated with the file type.
+The disadvantage is that the instructor cannot control how learners interact with the content.
+However, the Activity reports track learner access to individual files within a directory.

 Using the Folder Module to Support Blended Learning

-Like the File module, the Folder module can be used to provide learners with online access to the files they use in the face-to-face classrooms.
-For example, a handout distributed in class can be provided to learners using this function, giving them a 'soft' or electronic copy of the item.
-Instructors aiming for a paperless classroom or those with limited access to printing or photocopying can use this module as a way to distribute handouts electronically and in a structure that creates an archive.
+Like the File module, the Folder module can provide learners with online access to the files used in face-to-face classrooms.
+For example, a handout distributed in class can be shared using this function, providing learners with an electronic copy.
+Instructors aiming for a paperless classroom or with limited access to printing can use this module to distribute handouts electronically and maintain an organized archive.
 Learners who prefer hard copies can print their own handouts prior to class.

-Instructors can use this function to provide learners with access to digital media files not available elsewhere on the Internet.
-For example, audio and video files they have used in class can be uploaded to the courseware and shared with learners.
-Instructors recording their own audio and video with a smartphone or tablet, can share these with learners using this feature.
+Instructors can use this function to provide learners with access to digital media files not available elsewhere on the internet.
+For example, audio and video files that they have used in class can be uploaded to the courseware and shared with learners.
+Instructors recording their own audio and video with a smartphone or tablet can share these with learners using this feature.

-PowerPoint presentations used in class, rubrics for grading assignments and spreadsheets can also be shared with learners using the Folder module.
-This is a very flexible feature that can be used to bring many types of activities from the face-to-face classroom into the courseware.
+PowerPoint presentations used in class, rubrics for grading assignments, and spreadsheets can also be shared with learners using the Folder module.
+This flexible feature can be used to bring many types of activities from face-to-face classrooms into the courseware.

 Exemplar

 There is a Folder resource in the Stage 2/3 Exemplar Course.
-It is called the Sample Folder - Assessment Documents in the Sample Stage 3 Activities and Resources section.
+It is called the Sample Folder - Assessment Documents and is located in the Sample Stage 3 Activities and Resources section.

 Adding a Folder to the Course

-Before starting this process, ensure that the documents to be included in the folder are in a compressed (ZIP) format on the hard drive.
-If you are unfamiliar with compressing files using ZIP, upload the files one at a time, or refer to the instructions on the following WikiHow article: How to Make a Zip File.
+Before starting this process, ensure that the documents to be included in the folder are in compressed (ZIP) format.
+If you are unfamiliar with compressing files using ZIP, upload files one at a time or refer to the WikiHow article: How to Make a Zip File.

 1. At the top of the Course Homepage, click on the Edit mode toggle button in the upper right corner of the screen to activate the editing tools.